 What conditions will be attached to a licence?

-After gaining a licence you will need to follow a set of conditions that relate to record keeping, permitted number of animals and densities, disease prevention and control and accommodation.
+After gaining a licence you will need to follow a set of conditions that are set out on the Application Form (pdf, 428 kb). that relate to record keeping, permitted number of animals and densities, disease prevention and control and accommodation.
+Further Guidance (pdf, 515 kb) from DEFRA is also available.

 Your application for a licence will need to consider whether planning permission is required for the proposed licensed activity.
 You should contact the planning authority via email@example.com or phone 0191 2115654 to discuss whether permission will be needed.
 Your application for a licence will not be processed until the planning issue has been decided.